 Endon House above (Photo`s taken 2018) has the distinction of having it`s own private road and this road is used regularly by the public.
-It`s gate was closed one day a year on New Years day thus demonstrating to the ordinary villagers that it was not public right of way.
-But that does not happen nowadays.

-William Clayton a member of an old Macclesfield family from `Titherington` was a cotton manufacturer however in 1791 he leased a colliery from Thomas Ward and Thomas Wardle of Upper and Lower Swanscoe .
+Endon House was built in 1837 by William Clayton who also built Victoria Bridge on Windmill Lane to go over the Rally Road around the same time.
+Clayton had built and lived in Endon Hall since 1820.
+However, Endon House as we know it today is not on the 1875 map,(see map above) Endon Hall was actually then called Endon House.
+It has been said that the Clayton family came from Endon in Staffordshire hence the name given to the estate.
+It is however, documented that William Clayton was a member of an old Macclesfield family from `Titherington`,and was a cotton manufacture.
+In 1791 he leased a colliery from Thomas Ward and Thomas Wardle of Upper and Lower Swanscoe .
 Clayton then bought the Endon estate in 1833 and began to develop the lands and properties.
-Claytons success at the colliery saw him converted from from a cotton manufacturer of `Titherington` on his lease of 1791 to a coal proprietor of Adlington when he signed the Endon deeds on 4 march 1833.
+Clayton`s success at the colliery saw him converted from a cotton manufacturer of `Titherington` on his lease of 1791, to a coal proprietor of Adlington when he signed the Endon deeds on 4 march 1833.

 He built cottages such as Endon Cottage ( Ivy Cottage) as well as Endon Hall ,Endon House and Endon Lodge and also bought Charles Roe`s Windmill on Macclesfield common used for grinding Calamine ore for the companies brassworks.
 This was re-erected close to the quarries – Kerridge Windmill.
 Nobody really quite knew why he bought the windmill.
 By 1841 William was forced to take out a loan and this made him realise he was getting on in years and decided to make financial arrangements in case of his death.